 Students receiving teaching or research assistantships must register for a minimum of 6 units per semester.
 Graduate students do not have to register for graduate units during summer sessions unless they plan to make use of University of Arizona facilities or faculty time.
 If they plan to utilize facilities or faculty time, they must enroll for at least 1 unit of graduate credit in any summer session.
 If degree requirements are completed during the summer term, the student must also be registered for a minimum of 1 unit of graduate credit during that term.
-If degree requirements are completed during the preceding semester.
+If degree requirements are completed during an inter-session (winter session or the Pre-Session), the student must have been registered during the preceding semester.
 Students that fail to keep continuous enrollment must re-apply for admission if they wish to continue the Master of Science program.
 Please refer to the Graduate College website and catalog for details on fulfilling full-time enrollment.